Kia Niro PHEV review

 You can use the steering wheel-mounted paddles to manually select gears, but the Niro is better suited to a more relaxed driving style as the family SUV’s chassis and suspension are more focused on comfort than sportiness.
 We’ve had the benefit of trying all three versions of the new Niro, and this is probably the most comfortable of the bunch, able to soak up harsh bumps without any of the wallowing the heavier Niro EV experiences over larger road imperfections.The steering is accurate too, making the car easy to place on the road.

 But all-in-all, the Niro EV is simply more refined and quicker, and doesn't have the same compromises to boot space as the plug-in hybrid.
 What’s more, the Niro PHEV starts at over £34,000, just a few grand shy of the Niro EV’s own starting price.
 As a result, the plug-in hybrid isn’t our pick of the Niro range.

-That said, if you’re not quite ready to commit to an electric car, the Niro PHEV can provide a glimpse at the EV driving experience, all in a comfortable, tech-filled and sharp looking package.
-The significant reduction in practicality can’t be overlooked, but if this doesn’t concern you then the Niro PHEV’s comfortable ride and strong zero-emissions range should earn it a place on your next family car shortlist.
+That said, if you’re not quite ready to commit to an electric car, the Niro PHEV can provide a glimpse at the EV driving experience, all in a comfortable, tech-filled and sharp-looking package.
+The significant reduction in practicality can’t be ignored, but if this doesn’t concern you then the Niro PHEV’s comfortable ride and strong zero-emissions range should earn it a place on your next family car shortlist.